idev4u/dotfiles/README.md

 # dotfiles

-This is the space where I collect all my usfull dotfiles.
+This is the space where I collect all my usefull dotfiles.

 ## development